Inspired by Japanese craft, natural materials, and design philosophy; made purely of locally-sourced ash wood.

 Inspired by Japanese architecture and woodworking.

-A customizable workspace to be just what is needed.
+A customizable workspace to adapt with workflow.

 After working through multiple scale models, I re-centered my concepts by studying Japanese design philosophy.
 I found new inspiration and designed a new set.